 Following are the Factors Accountable for the Uneven Horizontal Distribution of Temperature is:

 Land And Sea Contrast

 As we are aware, the temperature in the troposphere decreases with an increase in altitudes but the rate of decrease in the temperature changes according to seasons.
 The decrease of temperatures is known as the vertical temperature gradient or normal lapse rate which is 1000 times more than the horizontal lapse rate.
 The decrease of temperature upward in the atmosphere proves the fact that the atmosphere gets heat from the Earth's surface through the process of conduction, radiation, and convection.
 Hence, as the distance from the Earth’s surface ( the source of direct heat energy to the atmosphere) increases ( i.e as the altitude increases ), the air temperature decreases.

 Some of the factors affecting the temperature distribution are:

 Latitude: The temperature of the surface water decreases from the equator towards the poles because the sun rays become more and more inclined and hence the amount of insolation minimizes poleward.

 Unequal Distribution of Land And Water: The oceans in the northern hemisphere receive more heat because of their contact with the larger extent of land than the equivalent parts in the southern hemisphere.

 Prevailing Winds: The winds blowing from the land towards the ocean drive surface water away from the coasts resulting in an upwelling, in which deep cold water rises into the surface.

-Ocean Current: Warm ocean current decreases the temperature in cold areas whereas the cold current decreases the temperature in the warm ocean.
-For example, in a gulf stream, a warmer current increases the temperature of the Eastern coast of North America and the west coast of Europe.
+Ocean Current: Warm ocean current increases the temperature in cold areas whereas the cold current decreases the temperature in the warm ocean.
+For example: in a gulf stream, a warmer current increases the temperature of the Eastern coast of North America and the west coast of Europe.